hariohmtripathi/Crime-Information-Management-System/README.md

 Welcome To Crime Information Management System

-# Project Name - Crime Information Management System
+# Crime Information Management System

 This project is developed by Hari Ohm Tripathi